yclas/documentation/how-to-change-language.md

 Here you can find an example for **[list of all locales](http://www.roseindia.net/tutorials/I18N/locales-list.shtml)**.

 If you want to have your site in the language not listed above, **[contact us](https://yclas.com/contact/)**!
-For everybody who will help us with translating the software to a new language we offer a **[Mobile Theme](https://selfhosted.yclas.com/themes/mobile.html)** for free!
+For everybody who will help us with translating the software to a new language we offer a license discount!!

 ## Video